yjlim-larr/Reinforcement_learning/Policy_gradient/Sutton_PG/README.md

 # Summary
+In this paper,
+1) Average reward's gradient is proportional to policy gradient.
+It is the core concept of Sutton P.G
+2) Approximate value function, for estimating policy gradient.

 Make evaluating policy function and use its gradient for update policy.
 Assume poliy function is parameterized by theta, using policy gradient, update poliy function for finding optimal policy function.